spanifer/pp4-fullstack/README.md

 **Total** | 68 | 66

 -   ### Scope
-    Project divided to Sprints where each aims for a MVP:
+    Due to time constraints and the steep learning curve of Django the project divided to Sprints where each aims for a MVP:
     1. Sprint:
         -   create the properties model
         -   create the employees model